Assessment of Regression Models with Discrete Outcomes Using Quasi-Empirical Residual Distribution Functions: Methodology

-The function $\hat{U}(\cdot;\beta)$ should be close to the identity function under the true model and as a result, discrepancies from identity indicate lack of fit.
-Hence, $\hat{U}(\cdot;\beta)$ can be used as a diagnostic tool in place of the empirical Cox-Snell residual distribution function for discrete outcomes.
-To demonstrate the effectiveness of the proposed tool immediately, Figure \ref{fig:ppcomp} (right panel) shows the curve of $\hat{U}(\cdot;\beta)$ for the Poisson example; a more thorough simulation study is included in Section \ref{sec:simulation}.
-In practice, $\beta$ is unknown; let $\hat{\beta} $ be the corresponding estimator.
-By plugging $\hat{\beta} $ in (\ref{esti}), we may obtain $\hat{U}(\cdot;\hat{\beta})$.
+To demonstrate the effectiveness of the proposed tool immediately, Figure~\ref{fig:ppcomp} shows the curve of $\hat{U}(\cdot;\bm{\beta})$ for the foregoing Poisson example (right panel of Figure \ref{fig:pp}) wherein the model is correctly specified.
+A more thorough simulation study is included in Section \ref{sec:simulation}.
+In practice, $\bm \beta$ is unknown; let $\hat{\bm\beta} $ be the corresponding estimator.
+By plugging $\hat{\bm\beta} $ in \eqref{esti}, we may obtain $\hat{U}(\cdot;\hat{\bm\beta})$.
 We will show in Section \ref{asym} that the uncertainty in the coefficients is negligible asymptotically.

-An important choice left to be made is the bandwidth $\epsilon_n$.
-Here we propose to select a data-driven bandwidth by minimizing the $L_2$-norm distance of $\hat{U}(\cdot,\hat{ {\beta}})$ and the null pattern under true model, i.e., the identity function In practice, the minimizer can be searched numerically.